Essay Notes on Attachment Disorder

 Sketch for the reader:

-A six-year-old writing home with left-handed penmanship, yellow lined paper with cross-outs and erasures so determined they wore a
+A six-year-old writing home with left-handed penmanship, yellow lined paper with cross-outs and erasures so determined they

 hole through the paper.
 My mother checking the mailbox every day we were gone and coming away with empty hands.